-Where a cultural heritage resource is to be relocated or demolished, full historical site research, photographic and map recording and documentation of the resource to be displaced or disrupted should be prepared.
+Where a cultural heritage resource is to be relocated or demolished, either partially or fully, full historical site research, photographic and map recording and documentation of the resource to be displaced or disrupted should be prepared.
 The City staff may scope some requirements, particularly if they have already been submitted in previous Cultural Heritage Impact Assessment reporting.